WeblateOrg/weblate/docs/user/glossary.rst

 Flagging certain glossary term translations ``read-only`` manually, or using :guilabel:`Tools` ↓:guilabel:`Mark as read-only` means they can not be translated.
-Use this for names or other terms that should not be changed in translation.
+Use this for brand names or other terms that should not be changed in translation.
 Such terms are visually highlighted in the glossary sidebar.

 .. seealso::